Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

-In this case we can also use the reuse of intermediate calculations, being this time that the tensors $W^{i+1}$ have indexes $k_j$ of dimension $N^f$.
-For this process, instead of creating a tensor $V^{i+1}$, we redefine the tensors $F(j)^i$, so that, if node $j$ has appeared $n_j$ times in the solution, the $n_j$ first elements of the bond index are null.
+In this case, we can also use the reuse of intermediate calculations, this time the tensors $W^{i+1}$ have indices $k_j$ of dimension $D$.
+For this process, instead of creating a tensor $V^{i+1}$, we redefine the tensors $F(j)^i$, so that if node $j$ has appeared $n_j$ times in the solution, the first $n_j$ elements of the bond index are null.
 This is to tell the tensor $W^{i+1}$ that no such node can have appeared less than $n_j$ times.
-Thus, the computational complexity of such steps goes from $O\left(N^3N^s\left(N^f\right)^N\right)$ to $O\left(N^2\left(N^f\right)^N\right)$.
-Thus, the computational complexity of determining all the variables is reduced to $O\left(N^3N^s\left(N^f\right)^N\right)$.
+Thus, the computational complexity of these steps ranges from $\mathcal{O}\left(N^3N_sD^N\right)$ to $\mathcal{O}\left(N^2D^N\right)$.
+Storing all reusable tensors raises the memory cost to $\mathcal{O}\left(N^2N_sD^N\right)$, while the total computational complexity of determining all the variables is reduced to $\mathcal{O}\left(N^3N_sD^N\right)$.